berndreinhold/cheat_sheets/cheatsheet_ML_2022.md

 - Regression:
     - _regress_ y back into the input feature vector x
     - there is the overloaded meaning: logistic regression (classification) and linear regression (to refer to both as in the formulation above) or: (linear) regression vs. classification (to distinguish the two)
+- Model Evaluation: $R^2 = 1 - \frac{MSE}{Var(y)}$
+- '[cross validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics))' aka 'rotation estimation' or 'out-of-sample testing'
 ## Interesting AOB
 - [bias-variance decomposition](https://scikit-learn.org/stable/auto_examples/ensemble/plot_bias_variance.html): in regression the mean squared error can be decomposed in terms of bias, variance and noise.
 - Boolean features are Bernoulli random variables
 - [Kernel methods to project data into alternate dimensional spaces](https://scikit-learn.org/stable/modules/semi_supervised.html#label-propagation)
 - [ADAM optimizer](https://arxiv.org/pdf/1412.6980.pdf) by Kingma, Ba
+- Spikes during training
+    - twitter thread with Jeremy Howard, May 22, 2022
+    - leads to many dead areas: large gradient, strong negative weights, ReLU goes negative, gradient 0, does not recover
+    - solution: go back to an earlier checkpoint, skip some batches
+    - is it the positive or negative side of the spike that leads to these negative weights?
+    - see learner.activation_stats.color_dim
+- MLPerf of MLcommons.org (referenced above)
+- Distributed Shampoo: a scalable second order optimization method for deep learning
+- wandb.ai: weights and biases